 During KS3, pupils are introduced to Citizenship as a subject, they study and discuss current political topics both at a local and national level and look at social and cultural issues.
 They are taught how to participate in a democratic process and to be assertive and respectful whilst voicing their opinions.
 They are encouraged to be active members of the school community participating in charity events and whole school events like ‘Polygon Pride’.
 Through Eco council initiatives and class teaching, pupils are also becoming aware of issues at a global level and learning to become responsible citizens within their local, national and global communities.

 During KS4 pupils continue to study current political, social and cultural issues but at a deeper level for example, in KS3 we have recently looked at ‘What’s happened to Brexit?’ and the upcoming general election ‘What I need to know?’
 While KS4 are enquiring into the UK’s relationship with Europe and being asked if they can express, justify and defend a personal opinion about this current political issue.
-In KS4 we aim to develop the skills of inquiry and communication through independent and group research and by analysing information and statistics.
+In KS4 we aim to develop the skills of enquiry and communication through independent and group research and by analysing information and statistics.
 We expect KS4 pupils to assist in the organisation of the enterprise, charity and whole school initiatives and to develop their leadership skills acting as role models for younger students.

 We expect positive outcomes for our pupils both academically and socially so they are equipped for wider society.
 We aim to see participation levels and engagement improve and progress throughout key stages and are proud to so the learning journey of pupils through our books.